kfl/adventofcode_2023/notes.md

 keeping track of a running sum, try to match as many `#` (and `?`) at a time as possible.

+**Some day was Dec 28, 2023:** Rewrote part to use slightly less ugly memoisation, which in turn made it possible to take advantage of the embarrassingly parallel opportunity to check all rows.
+Also, simplified the `mpossible` function so that it only takes two arguments instead of three (which also helps the memoisation), and resolve the `?`'s that we know must be `#`'s before making recursive calls.
+Final running time is well below 0.5s.

 Day 13: Point of Incidence
 --------------------------